 1. Families that live outside the boundary of Sequoia High School will be subject to the rules and regulations of the SUHDS's Open Enrollment Process.
 Please contact the District Office, ext.22211, for details.

-2. Families who move within the Sequoia Union High School District boundary from another area, whose students have been attending another IB school will be granted an automatic adjustment transfer to complete their IB education in 11th and 12th grade at Sequoia High School.
+2. Families who move within the Sequoia Union High School District boundary from another area, whose students have been attending another IB school will be granted an adjustment transfer to complete their IB education in 11th and 12th grade at Sequoia High School.
 Contact the District Office, 650-369-1411 ext.
 22211, for details.

 4. Families who live within the Sequoia High School boundary automatically attend Sequoia and have access to the ICAP/IB Programme.